BTR-70: Combat history

 The BTR-70 first saw service during the Soviet–Afghan War.
 A very small quantity of BTR-70s were donated or sold to the People's Armed Forces for the Liberation of Angola in the mid-1980s by an undisclosed country; these saw action during the Angolan Civil War.
 BTR-70s were deployed by the United Nations Protection Force (UNPROFOR) in Bosnia-Herzegovina during the Yugoslav Wars.

-BTR-70s of the Armed Forces of Ukraine have been deployed in the War in Donbass, with some being captured by pro-Russian militias of the Donetsk People's Republic.
+BTR-70s were used in the War in Donbas.

 During 2021 Kyrgyzstan–Tajikistan clashes BTR-70s were deployed by Kyrgyzstan with at least one BTR-70M lost to enemy fire.